kyteware/ai-air-mouse/JOURNAL.md

 ## 2024-2-22
 I GOT THE NEW ARDUINO!
 It has tons of space and I got to mess around with the DMP some more.
 I'm experiencing a weird issue that I don't really understand where the accelerometer is displaying VERY high values for no apparent reason.
 Hopefully I can figure this out.

+## 2024-2-26
+I've been messing with the arduino, and I made some firmware to send accelerometer and gyroscope data to my computer.
+Now, I'm trying to figure out how to tune the gyroscope values to make sense (right now they drift like craaaaaazyyyyy).